About Us

 1967

-Formal dedication of the Grainger Plant where Mr. Dolphus M. Grainger, a native of Horry County, pioneer in rural electrification, and President of Central, addressed the crowd.
+The Grainger Generating Station in Conway is dedicated for Dolphus M. Grainger, a native of Horry County, pioneer in rural electrification and president of Central.

 1954